 His list of recordings includes DVDs of Lully's Cadmus et Hermione and Pagliardi's Caligula delirante with Le Poème Harmonique, Molière à l'Opéra and Cavalli's Ormindo with Les Paladins, Marie-Antoinette's Salon de Musique, Monteverdi's Il Vespro with La Petite Bande, Soleils Baroques with Les Paladins, Capricornus’s Theatrum Musicum and Leçons de Ténèbres with La Chapelle Rhénane, Des Petits Motets by Campra with Les Folies Françoises, Couperin’s Leçons de Ténèbres with Les Paladins, Charpentier’s Messe de Minuit with Les Arts Florissants, Charpentiers’s David et Jonathas with Les Pages et les Chantres du Centre de Musique Baroque de Versailles, Schütz’s Historia der Geburt Jesu Christi with La Chapelle Rhénane.

-Jean-François Lombard is regularly invited in France and abroad to teach singing and interpretation: Conservatoires à Rayonnement Régional in Paris, Toulouse, Bordeaux, Pôle Supérieur of Paris Boulogne-Billancourt, Massy Opera, International Handel Academy in Karlsruhe in Germany, Holešov Baroque Academy in Czech Republic.
+Jean-François Lombard is regularly invited in France and abroad to teach singing and interpretation: Conservatoires à Rayonnement Régional de Paris, Toulouse, Bordeaux, Pôle Supérieur de Paris Boulogne-Billancourt, Opéra de Massy, Holešov Baroque Academy in Czech Republic, International Handel Academy in Karlsruhe in Germany.

-He was also the voice referent for the young actors of the Ecole du Nord in Lille, between 2018 and 2021.
-He is the current voice referent of the young professional actors of the Théâtre Nanterre-Amandiers.
+He is also the voice referent for the young actors of the “La Belle Troupe” in the Théâtre de Nanterre-Amandiers.